zheksoon/onek/README.md

 await fetchData();
 ```

 By default, onek uses microtask scheduler for reactions, so updates to observables are batched until the current microtask end.
-This means both `setData` and `setFetching` will be consistent when any side effects run.
+This means both `data` and `fetching` values will be consistent when any side effects run.

 <details>
   <summary><b>Extra:</b> async operations for synchronous scheduler</summary>